 Tip: Under Site Options you can set a default tempalte for asset labels.
 Please see the Site Options help article here.

 Exporting Asset Data

 To export asset data to an Excel file, begin by selecting More > Export from any Assets view.

 This will open the Exporter window.
 From here, you can name your export as well as select the data you would like to see by selecting your filters and column data to display.
 Please note any filter settings your view is currently using will automatically appear in the Exporter window.

 For larger reports, you may have to wait for the export to finish processing.
 In these cases, you will be provided with a download in your user notifications when the report is ready.
-Additionally, you will also receive an email with a direct link to the export file as well.

 Bulk Asset Operations